-Noncurrent liabilities increased by \$1,692, or 2.8%.
+Noncurrent liabilities increased by \$3,622, or 6.0%.
 The major items contributing to this increase include:

-- An increase in non-current portion of long-term debt of \$1,231, or 3.6%, primarily due to the issuances of Transportation Revenue Bonds, Series 2016A issued on February 25, 2016 and Bond Anticipation Notes, Series 2016A issued on March 30, 2016. - An increase in postemployment benefits other than pension liability ("OPEB") of \$374, or 2.8%, as a result of actuarial determined calculations as required by GASB Statement No. 45 (See Note 5). - An increase in derivative liabilities of \$88, or 20.3%, due to changes in fair market value. - A net decrease in other various non-current liabilities of \$1, or 0.03%.
+- An increase in the non-current portion of long-term debt of \$2,479, or 7.2%, of which \$2,111 is attributable to MTAHQ and \$368 to MTA Bridges and Tunnels.
+The increases are primarily due to the issuances of Transportation Revenue Bonds Series 2016A, Transportation Revenue Bonds Bond Anticipation Notes Series 2016A, Dedicated Tax Fund Bonds Series 2016A and Series 2016B, DTF Bond Anticipation Notes Series 2016A, and MTA Bridges and Tunnels General Revenue Bonds Series 2016A (See Note 8).
+The increase was offset by retirements and debt payments as of June 30, 2016. - An increase in postemployment benefits other than pension liability ("OPEB") of \$801, or 5.9%, resulting from actuarial calculations as required by GASB Statement No. 45 (See Note 5). - An increase in estimated liability arising from injuries to persons (Note 11) of \$199, or 8.2%, due to a revised calculation of the workers' compensation reserve for MTA New York City Transit. - A net increase in derivative liabilities of \$113, or 21.2%, primarily due to changes in fair market value. - A net increase in other various non-current liabilities of \$30, or 2.6%, primarily resulting from retainage payable due to contractors for capital projects.